-Security Rules allow administrator to define which enterprise-wide VoIP and Instant Message (IM) security features will be applied to a particular call flow.
-Security Rules allows one to configure Authentication, Compliance, Fingerprinting, Scrubber, and Domain DoS.
-In addition to determining which combination of security features are applied, administrator can also define the security feature profile, so that the feature is applied in a specific manner to a specific situation.
+Security Rules allow an administrator to define which enterprise-wide VoIP and Instant Message (IM) security features will be applied to a particular call flow.
+Security Rules allow one to configure Authentication, Compliance, Fingerprinting, Scrubber, and Domain DoS.
+In addition to determining which combination of security features are applied, an administrator can also define the security feature profile, so that the feature is applied in a specific manner to a specific situation.

-In this testing, the default-high rule is used for both; Enterprise (Avaya) and Bell.
+In this testing, a default-med rule is used for both; Enterprise (Avaya) and Cogeco.